Humanitarian Challenges: Global Innovations and Initiatives

 The Humanitarian Challenges seminars introduce students to global citizenship, the challenges that face societies in our contemporary world, and approaches of both thought and action that address these challenges.
 "Humanitarian" by definition implies promoting human welfare, social justice, and human rights.
 "Challenges" refers to the obstacles that block the achievement of those ideals.
 We’ll gain an appreciation of ties that bind us to people in other contexts and societies.
 We will explore humanitarian dilemmas resulting from natural disasters, the refugee crisis, the challenges of human rights for children and aging populations, issues of racism, discrimination and economic distortions, and the opportunities, dangers and constraints of technology.
 The lives and efforts of great humanitarian activists and initiatives of the 20th century revive our faith in the future as we confront environmental hazards, threats to human dignity, and social inequality.
 Our sources range from literature, poetry, music, and film to spiritual texts, biographies and humanitarian policies.
 Throughout our courses and weekly programs we will explore means of advocacy, modes of dissent, models of civic mobilization, and possibilities for change.

-Seminar: Cultural Anthropology 190FS/Public Policy 190FS — MAKING YOUR CASE: Advocacy for Change.
-(EI, SS, CCI)
+Cultural Anthropology 190FS/ Public Policy 190FS — MAKING YOUR CASE: Advocacy for Change.
+(SS, CCI)

 Ingrid Bianca Byerly, Senior Lecturing Fellow and Research Scholar, Cultural Anthropology and Public Policy